-\textbf{Performance compared to SOTA.} The learning curves are shown in figure \ref{fig: main training curves} and the average final returns are listed in table \ref{tab: average return}.
-It can be observed that the proposed PACER algorithm outperforms all other algorithms across all benchmark tasks.
-Particularly, PACER can handle complex tasks (whose state and action dimensions are relative larger than other environments) effectively, where it gains $53.25\%$ improvements over HumanoidStandup and $59.72\%$ improvements over Humanoid tasks, compared to the existing SOTA.
-Additionally, the total score for DRL algorithms (PACER, IDAC, DSAC) are higher than the total score for Non-DRL algorithms (SAC, TD3, DDPG), which further demonstrates the advantage of modeling return distributions.
+The numerical results of maximum average returns across all algorithms are given in Table \ref{tab: average return}, and their learning curves are shown in Fig. \ref{fig: main training curves}.
+The results show that PACER with both MMD and Wasserstein distance achieved exceptionally high scores.
+The highest scores for all benchmarks have originated from PACER$_M$ and PACER$_W$, and remarkably, PACER$_M$ outperforms all other baselines.
+Particularly, PACER$_M$ gains approximately $10\%$ performance improvement compared to the existing SOTA.
+Additionally, the averaged scores for DRL algorithms (PACER$_M$, PACER$_W$, IDAC, DSAC) are higher than those for Non-DRL algorithms (SAC, LSP, SQL, TD3, DDPG), which further demonstrates the advantage of modeling return distributions.

-\textbf{Exploration capability for Push-forward policy.} We visualize the stochastic policies at the 10000th step of PACER on the Humanstandup task in Fig. \ref{fig: heat map}.
-We focus on this task as it is the most complex task among all benchmarks.
-Specifically, we sample 100000 actions from the push-forward policy in a given state and create a heat maps on the (1,2) (9,10) and (14,15) dimensions over the total 17 dimension, respectively.
-It can be observed that the push-forward policy shows sufficient exploration ability even in the midst of the PACER training (10000th over the 20000 total steps) and would not degenerate into a deterministic policy.
+Regarding the performances on the Hopper task, we analyzed it from the perspective of task complexity.
+Table \ref{fig: custom env1} shows that space size $|\mathcal{A}||\mathcal{O}|$ of Hopper is smaller than other tasks, implying that Hopper is relatively easier.
+Moreover, the small action space and observation shape may suggest that the value function is unimodal and concentrated \cite{liu2024distributional}.
+The experimental results exhibit that all baseline algorithms can performance well on the Hopper task, yet they could not attain performance competitive with PACER on more complex tasks.
+This provides evidence that previous methods may perform well on relatively easy tasks, whereas the proposed PACER algorithms can excel in more complex tasks.